PlaceHolder

 Theo Tsang, Chairperson

-Theo has a background in accounting, joined the board in 2019, is a member of the finance committee and recently accepted the position as Vice-chairperson;
+Theo has a background in accounting, joined the board in 2019, is a member of the finance committee and recently accepted the position as Vice-chairperson.

 Krista Simms, Director